Form SSA-44 Instructions

 Hint: If you only have one copy of the document, you may want to get a copy so you can keep the original.

-In the case of a work stoppage or reduction, you simply need to sign a statement (under penalty of perjury) that you’ve partially or completely stopped working, or that you took a job with less compensation.
+In the case of a work stoppage or reduction of income, you simply need to sign a statement (under penalty of perjury) that you’ve partially or completely stopped working, or that you took a job with less compensation.

 While the SSA returns all submitted documents, you should keep a copy for your own records.